Josh Naylor Player Props: Guardians vs. Marlins

 Marlins Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Marlins pitching staff ranks 20th in the league.
+- The Marlins pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Marlins have the 16th-ranked team ERA across all MLB pitching staffs (4.26).
+- The Marlins' 4.26 team ERA ranks 14th among all league pitching staffs.

-- The Marlins surrender the 10th-fewest home runs in baseball (20 total, 1.1 per game).
+- Marlins pitchers combine to give up 20 home runs (1.1 per game), the 10th-fewest in the league.

-- The Marlins will look to Garrett (0-0) in his third start of the season.
+- Alcantara gets the start for the Marlins, his fifth of the season.
+He is 1-2 with a 5.84 ERA and 20 strikeouts in 24 2/3 innings pitched.

-- His most recent time out was on Saturday against the Arizona Diamondbacks, when the lefty threw 5 2/3 innings, surrendering one earned run while allowing four hits.
+- The righty last appeared on Sunday against the Arizona Diamondbacks, when he went six innings, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.